Look at Me Now (Chris Brown song): Reception

-Brad Wete from Entertainment Weekly wrote that in the video, "Busta's rapid fire flow and Weezy's frenetic verse pretty much blow Chris' off the track."
-He also added that what Brown "lacks lyrically he more than makes up for with his dance skills."
+Brad Wete from Entertainment Weekly praised Brown's dancing in the video.
 Ed Easton Jr. from WXRK wrote that the video was "cool and fun to watch", and added that "the random array of colors displayed by Breezy and company definitely keeps you locked in as a viewer."
 Amanda Hensel from PopCrush called Brown's dance moves, in the video, "game-changing", and wrote, "the video lays a solid ground for Brown's potential big comeback to the scene."
 Becky Bain from Idolator criticized the video for having the same concept as many other music videos in the past.
 In December 2011, Latifah Muhammad of The Boombox placed the video at number seven on her list of the Best Videos of 2011, writing that "The music video was an ode to old school rap, with Chris tapping into his inner-Fresh Prince by way of his colorful wardrobe."
 The video won Video of the Year at the 2011 BET Awards, and Best Hip Hop Video at the 2011 BET Hip Hop Awards.
 At the 2011 MTV Video Music Awards, it was nominated for Best Hip-Hop Video and Best Collaboration.
 At the 38th People's Choice Awards, the video was nominated for Favorite Music Video.